GoogleChrome/developer.chrome.com/site/en/blog/css-grid-tooling/index.md

 ---
-title: "CSS Grid tooling in DevTools"
+title: 'CSS Grid tooling in DevTools'
 description: >
   How we designed and implemented CSS Grid tooling support in DevTools.
-layout: "layouts/blog-post.njk"
+layout: 'layouts/blog-post.njk'
 authors:
   - hanselfmu
 date: 2021-08-16